USA State Payroll Rates + Resources: State of Washington: Obtaining a TIN + Unemployment Insurance

-The purpose of this documentation is to outline the processes and requirements associated with becoming a new employer in the state of Washington.
-Specifically, we will be covering how to obtain a Tax Identification Number and Register for Unemployment Insurance.
+This documentation outlines the processes, and requirements associated with becoming a new employer in the state of Washington.
+Specifically, we will cover how to obtain a Tax Identification Number and Register for Unemployment Insurance.

 Good to Know!